ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-02-Why_Your_CAD_Models_Fail_Without_Strong_2D_Sketches_-_Education_Chapter_1_Lesson_2.md

 ---

-A) A digital calculator
+A) A digital library

-B) A digital workbench
+B) A digital camera

-C) A digital library
+C) A digital workbench

-D) A digital camera
+D) A digital calculator

 ---

-B) A digital workbench
+C) A digital workbench

 ///